TheresNothingImportantHere/StateFarmClient-clone/README.md

 3. Find the cheat name, and choose `Set Bind` to the right.
    - Some cheats already have binds.
 To change these, click on the preset key
 4. Press the key to bind!
 It's that simple.
-> If you want to remove a bind, press your 'Delete' key instead of a bind.
+> If you want to remove a bind, press your 'Delete' key while you're editing the bind.

 ## [](#badges) Badges:
 StateFarm Client version 3.4.1-pre71 added custom badges.
 These badges are displayed to yourself and other StateFarm users next to the respective username, like the golden VIP egg.